mattlehrer/nest-starter-pg-auth/README.md

-# Nest Starter with Postgres, Passport Local and Social Auth
+# NestJS REST API Starter with Postgres, Passport Local and Social Auth

 ## How to use